r-spatialecology/shar/paper.md

 ```

 The `shar` packages also provides several utility and plotting functions such as `plot_randomized_raster()` and `plot_randomized_pattern()` to plot the null model data, `calculate_energy()` to calculate the difference between the input object locations and the randomized null model data object locations, or `classify_habitats()` to classify continuous environmental data into discrete habitats.

+# Parallelization

+One major drawback of the `shar` package is the computation time related to some of the randomization methods for null model data.
+This is the case especially for pattern reconstruction, even though most point pattern analysis studies use less than 1000 null model randomizations [@Velazquez2016].
+However, since the randomizations of the null model data are independent of each other this could be parallized using available frameworks, such as the `future` [@Bengtsson2021] or
+`parallel` [@RCoreTeam2021] package.
+The `shar` package does not allow to run code in parallel internally to not limit users to a specific parallelization framework.
+For a short example how to simulate null model data in parallel using the `future` package, please see the "Parallelization" article on the `shar` homepage.
+However, the presented approach could be used with any other parallelization framework as well.

 # Acknowledgements